-The runner selection lists only the Semi-antique and Antique runners in current stock.
-DOBAG runners are located in the Current Stock group marked DOBAGs etc. Also please note several newly acquired runners can shortly be found under Recent Acquisitions.
+The runner selection lists the Semi-antique, Antique and DOBAG runners in current stock.
+DOBAG runners are also located in the Current Stock group marked DOBAGs etc. Also please note several newly acquired runners can shortly be found under Recent Acquisitions.
 More images available by request.
-This listing was updated 6/10/2017.
+This listing was updated 10/2/2024

 A beautiful and incredibly fresh, solid Sarab rug, woven on wool warp with superb natural colours, in full pile throughout, original ends and side cords, free of repairs.
 The vast majority of "antique" Sarabs on world markets are woven much later, typically on cotton warp, with harsh colours and sterile designs.
 This is an absolute gem, originating in a private Swedish collection.
 More images available on request.